demisto/content/Packs/Stealthwatch_Cloud/Integrations/Stealthwatch_Cloud/README.md

 <!-- HTML_DOC -->
 <h2>Overview</h2>
 <hr>
-<p>Use the Cisco Stealthwatch Cloud integration to manage threats to your networks.</p>
+<p>Use the Cisco Secure Cloud Analytics (Stealthwatch Cloud) integration to manage threats to your networks.</p>
-<p>This integration was integrated and tested with Cisco Stealthwatch Cloud v1.0.0.</p>
+<p>This integration was integrated and tested with Cisco Secure Cloud Analytics (Stealthwatch Cloud) v1.0.0.</p>
 <h2>Use cases</h2>
 <hr>
 <ol>